Cha-cha-cha (dance): Pattern

-In the International School of Ballroom Dance, the basic pattern involves the lead (usually the man) taking a checked forward step with the left foot, retaining some weight on the right foot.
+In the international style of ballroom dance, the basic pattern involves the lead taking a checked forward step with the left foot, retaining some weight on the right foot.
 The knee of the right leg must stay bent and close to the back of the left knee, the left leg having straightened just prior to receiving part weight.
 This step is taken on the second beat of the bar.
 Full weight is returned to the right leg on the second step (beat three).

 The fourth beat is split in two so the count of the next three steps is 4-and-1.
-These three steps constitute the cha-cha chasse.
+These three steps constitute the cha-cha chassé.
 A step to the side is taken with the left foot, the right foot is half closed towards the left foot (typically leaving both feet under the hips or perhaps closed together), and finally there is a last step to the left with the left foot.
-The length of the steps in the chasse depends very much on the effect the dancer is attempting to make.
+The length of the steps in the chassé depends very much on the effect the dancer is attempting to make.

 The partner takes a step back on the right foot, the knee being straightened as full weight is taken.
 The other leg is allowed to remain straight.
 It is possible it will shoot slightly but no deliberate flexing of the free leg is attempted.
 This is quite different from technique associated with salsa, for instance.
 On the next beat (beat three) weight is returned to the left leg.
-Then a chasse is danced RLR.
+Then a chassé is danced RLR.

 Each partner is now in a position to dance the bar their partner just danced.
 Hence the fundamental construction of cha-cha-cha extends over two bars.